 Watches & Clocks Industry in Hong Kong

-In 2016, Hong Kong’s total exports of watches and clocks exports dropped by 11%.
-The Chinese mainland and Switzerland were the largest markets, together accounted for one-third of the total exports.
+- In Jan-Jun 2019, Hong Kong’s total exports of watches and clocks exports declined by 2%.
+Mainland China and Switzerland were the largest markets, together accounted for nearly one-third of the total exports.

 Hong Kong is a leading exporter of watches and clocks in the world.
-The largest export item is battery-powered wrist watches, accounting for 46% of the total exports in the first half of 2019.
+The largest export item is battery-powered wrist watches, accounting for 42% of the total exports in the first half of 2019.
 Wrist watches exports range from analogue to digital watches, metal to plastic watches, fashion to classic watches, standard to jewellery watches, and novelty to sport watches.
 Hong Kong also exports a variety of parts and components of watches and clocks, such as assembled movements, cases, watch straps, dials and parts for watch cases and bands.
-In 2016, major sources of imports include Switzerland (35% of total imports), the Chinese mainland (35%) and Japan (9%).
+In January-June 2019, major export markets include Mainland China (17% of total exports), Switzerland (15%) and the US (14%).

 Hong Kong has established strong ancillary and supporting industries for its watches and clocks manufacturing.
-Local watch assemblers are well served with a variety of high quality watch cases, dials, watch straps, hands, button cell batteries, crowns, electronic parts and other accessories.
+Local watch assemblers are well served with a variety of high-quality watch cases, dials, watch straps, hands, button cell batteries, crowns, electronic parts and other accessories.
 However, the industry relies heavily on imported watch and clock movements, and core components such as quartz, crystals and integrated circuits.
 In the first half of 2019, the main sources of imports include Switzerland (58%), Mainland China (25%) and Japan (11%).

-Most manufacturers had relocated the labour intensive processes to the Chinese mainland to reduce costs, but a number of manufacturers still maintain their production bases for higher value products in Hong Kong.
+Most manufacturers had relocated the labour-intensive processes to Mainland China to reduce costs, but a number of manufacturers still maintain their production bases for higher-value products in Hong Kong.
 In fact, with rising production costs on the mainland, the need for product upgrade becomes more compelling.
-Meanwhile, as buyers are increasingly quality conscious, more and more watches manufacturers have acquired the ISO 9000 certification to strengthen their quality management systems.
+Meanwhile, as buyers are increasingly quality-conscious, more and more watches manufacturers have acquired the ISO 9000 certification to strengthen their quality management systems.

 Performance of Hong Kong’s Exports of Watches and Clocks

 With respect to ODM products that Hong Kong companies own the designs, though the sales channels are similar, they are especially preferred by smaller distributors, who are constrained by their financial strength in investment in design and tooling.
 Some low-priced products may also be sold to large companies directly as premium items for promotional campaigns.
-Market-wise, sales to the Chinese mainland, Southeast Asian countries and other emerging economies are usually on ODM arrangement.
+Market-wise, sales to Mainland China, Southeast Asian countries and other emerging economies are usually on ODM arrangement.

 There are a number of Hong Kong companies selling watches with their own brands, for instance, MEMORIGIN, NSQUARE, TIAN WANG and Jazma.
-There are also some few examples that Hong Kong companies have acquired Swiss brand names or their Swiss counterparts as a means to extend marketing and distribution network, and/or to gain access to better technology and designs.
-In addition, some Hong Kong companies have begun business in major cities in the Chinese mainland via co-operation arrangements with department stores and shopping malls, aiming at promoting their own-brand products there.
+There are also some examples that Hong Kong companies have acquired Swiss brand names or their Swiss counterparts as a means to extend marketing and distribution network, and/or to gain access to better technology and designs.
+In addition, some Hong Kong companies have begun businesses in major cities in Mainland China via co-operation arrangements with department stores and shopping malls, aiming at promoting their own-brand products there.

-In April 2013, Hong Kong Watch Manufacturers Association Limited signed the Strategic Agreement of Development and Promotion of Hong Kong’s Clock and Watch Brands with Chongqing Municipal Government.
+In April 2013, Hong Kong Watch Manufacturers Association signed the Strategic Agreement of Development and Promotion of Hong Kong’s Clock and Watch Brands with Chongqing Municipal Government.
 In accordance with the agreement, Chongqing Municipal Government shall assist Hong Kong’s clock and watch brands in setting up the sales base in Chongqing and to expand their businesses throughout the country.
-In April 2014, “Western China (Chongqing) Watches Timing and Precision Processing Industrial Park” was formally founded in Dianjiang county of Chongqing.
+In April 2014, ‘Western China (Chongqing) Watches Timing and Precision Processing Industrial Park’ was formally founded in Dianjiang county of Chongqing.
 In this way, the Association, with the help of Chongqing Municipal Government, can provide convenience and assistance for Hong Kong’s clock and watch brands intending to enter the mainland markets.
 On the R&D front, the collaboration between Hong Kong Precision Technology Co.
 Ltd. and Chongqing City Watch Co.
 Ltd. saw a breakthrough in September 2015 when they debuted the first high-end, homegrown mechanical watch movement PT5000.
 The movement boasts a 38-hour power reserve and is very much on par with Swiss-made movements.

 The Basel Watch, Clock and Jewellery Fair held in Switzerland is an important event for Hong Kong companies to promote their business.
 The Hong Kong Watch & Clock Fair, organised by the Hong Kong Trade Development Council (HKTDC), is another major event for companies to exhibit their products to overseas buyers.
 The China Watch & Clock Fair (CWCF) is the largest timepiece and jewellery exhibition in Mainland China which is an ideal platform for Hong Kong watches brands enter the Chinese market.
-Business missions organised by the HKTDC to the Chinese mainland, Indonesia, Middle East, Russia, etc., also provide opportunities for Hong Kong companies to establish connections with buyers in emerging markets.
+Business missions organised by the HKTDC to Mainland China, Indonesia, Middle East, Russia, etc., also provide opportunities for Hong Kong companies to establish connections with buyers in emerging markets.

 Hong Kong’s watch and clock enterprises are keen to move up market and are interested in developing locally designed and produced mechanical movement, and even mass production of chronometers.
 Many enterprises will send products manufactured in-house or distributed as dealers to independent testing laboratory prior to assembly for assuring their quality.
 For example, chronometer test for mechanical movements (with reference to ISO 3159); Water Resistance Testing (based on ISO 2281 or 6425 standards); 2D measurements of geometric dimensions for positions, linear dimensions and diameter, etc.

-Internet has become a viable option for sales and marketing of watches and clocks.
-A growing number of timepiece retailers and dealers have set up web pages not only for promotion and cataloguing, but also for e-tailing.
+The Internet has become a viable option for sales and marketing of watches and clocks.
+A growing number of timepiece retailers and dealers have set up web pages and social media accounts not only for promotion and cataloguing, but also for e-tailing.
 For example, some Hong Kong watches and clocks manufacturers opined that they got email orders from some Eastern Europe countries buyers who visited their website.

 Overseas buyers continue to demand more and more from their suppliers in terms of quick response and delivery.
 Hong Kong exporters, as a result, are required to handle more orders of smaller quantities, along with shorter delivery lead times.

 Since the implementation of the third phase of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA III) in January 2006, all products of Hong Kong origin can be imported into the mainland at zero tariffs.
 According to the stipulated procedures, products which have no existing CEPA rules of origin will enjoy tariff-free treatment upon applications by local manufacturers and upon the CEPA rule of origins being agreed and met.
-For more information about country of origin, please refer to the Trade and Industry Department’s CEPA’s web page.
+Details of CEPA tariff preference, including origin criteria, are available here.

 General Trade Measures Affecting Exports of Watches and Clocks